 Who should use WooCommerce?

 WooCommerce is the right solution for you if you want to kick-start your business with a breeze.
 It is also a great option if you are a seasoned techie who would unhesitatingly do extra research to discover WooCommerce’s elaborate features and customization options.
 A lot of both free and paid extensions & plugins backed by a hugely supportive community will definitely help you effectively run your business.

 Having worked in eCommerce for roughly a decade, we can vouch that Magento is the undisputed king of the e-commerce shopping cart.
 Many businesses gravitate towards Magento because of its fully functional and rich features.
-In reality, there are more than 771,000 websites using Magento according to Builtwith.
+In reality, there are nearly 100,000 websites using Magento according to Builtwith.

 Despite the fact that a lot of store owners favor Magento, this theme also brings a bumpy ride for them.
 Now, let’s discover its strengths and weaknesses.